What Does a General Counsel Do? The GC’s Expanding Role in Risk and Contract Management

 So, who exactly is this key figure?
 The General Counsel is the chief legal officer (CLO) of a company or governmental body, sometimes also referred to as Chief Counsel.
 This individual is responsible for overseeing all legal affairs of the organization.

 But where do they fit within the corporate structure?
-Typically, the General Counsel reports directly to the Chief Executive Officer (CEO) and often has a direct line to the Board of Directors.
+Typically, the General Counsel reports directly to the and often has a direct line to the Board of Directors.
 This high-level reporting structure underscores the GC’s significant scope of authority and influence, positioning them as a key member of the executive leadership team.
 They are not just reacting to legal issues but proactively shaping business strategy from a legal and ethical standpoint.

 Key Roles and Responsibilities of a General Counsel